wilsonliaows/docs/developing-connectors/http.md

 ```

 #### Completed webhook trigger
 That’s it!
-You have now created an Eventbrite trigger for yourself.
+You have now created an Eventbrite webhook trigger for yourself.
 Take note that this trigger only passes you the API URL to fetch the actual data of the order that has been placed.
 To fetch this data, you can create a quick REST action to GET an order with this API URL, which we will be covering later in this course.

 ![Configured Webhook Trigger](/assets/images/http/configured-web-hook-trigger.png)
-*Configured Webhook Trigger*
+*Configured webhook trigger*

+We can see the datatree of this webhook trigger, which is generated by the sample webhook payload provided in the trigger configuration.

 ![Webhook Data Tree trigger](/assets/images/http/webhook-trigger-datatree.png)
-*Configured Webhook Trigger*
+*Webhook datatree*

 ## Building your REST request action
 You’re able to build any actions supported by an API on the HTTP connector - for example, create, update, search, get, delete actions.
 The following screenshots show the input fields available in the HTTP REST request action.
 Let's run through the key fields to note when building your action.